2020 RMACSM Grant Recipients

 - Title Page and Abstract: Include the title of the study, date, and name, address and phone number of the principal and co-investigators.
 Your mentor should be named as a co-investigator and is required to be a member of RMACSM.
-The abstract should include a clear purpose, proposed methods, expected results and relevance (250 word maximum).
+The abstract should include a clear purpose, proposed methods, expected results and relevance (1 page, 250 word maximum; not included in page limit).

 - Background and Significance: Provide a brief literature review demonstrating justification for the research.
 The introduction should familiarize readers with the general problem being studied and its significance relevant to the mission of ACSM.
 This section should be written so that it can be easily understood by scientists outside the investigator’s area of expertise.